isomerpages/moe-casuarinapri/_ict/Cyber Wellness.md

 At times, you may not be by their side when they surf the Internet or play computer games.
 Hence, to complement your current parenting practices, you can use parental controls and Internet filters to safeguard your children from inappropriate websites and help them navigate the digital world safely.
-Click [here](https://ictconnection.moe.edu.sg/cyber-wellness/for-parents/guides-and-tips/parental-controls) on how you can set up parental controls on common operating systems and web browsers.